vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 [[7]]

 Anyway, this text, which seems to have originally been a commentary on the Vijñānabhairava or, at any rate dedicates space to commenting on a verse from it, is entirely Śaiva.

 Similar considerations cast doubt on the identity of our Vāmanadatta with the author of the Svabodhodayamañjari.
-The author of this short but interesting yogic tract, cast in the style of the Vijnañabhairava, identifies himself as Vāmanadatta, the son of Harṣadatta.2 Thus, there can be no doubt that there were at least two Vāmanadatta's known to Kashmiri Śaiva authors by Abhinavagupta's time.
+The author of this short but interesting yogic tract, cast in the style of the Vijnañabhairava[^7-1] identifies himself as Vāmanadatta, the son of Harṣadatta.[^7-2] Thus, there can be no doubt that there were at least two Vāmanadatta's known to Kashmiri Śaiva authors by Abhinavagupta's time.

-   Again, Yogaraja quotes a verse as being by Viravamaka. which translated reads: "We worship (the deity) incessantly by means of the transcendental fire sacrifice in which the fuel is the forest of duality and death itself the human victim (mahāpaśu)."3
+Again, Yogarāja quotes a verse as being by Viravamaka. which translated reads:

+> "We worship (the deity) incessantly by means of the transcendental fire sacrifice in which the fuel is the forest of duality and death itself the human victim (mahāpaśu)."[^7-3]

 Although this verse cannot be traced in the manuscripts of the Saṁvitprakāśa, they are incomplete and it could, anyway, have been drawn from another work by our Vāmanadatta.
 However, this does not seem very likely in so far as the form of the 'transcendental fire sacrifice' is drawn from a nodel that is clearly more Śaiva then Vaiṣṇava.
-The word 'vira' in the author's name

-1. The Svabodhodayamanjari is quoted in Sp.
+[^7-1]: The Svabodhodayamañjari is quoted in Sp.
 Pra. p.
 126 and in T.A., vol. II, p.
-4. A number of manuscripts of this text are available under various names including 'Svabodhamañjari' and 'Subodhamanjari.
+4. A number of manuscripts of this text are available under various names including 'Svabodhamañjari' and 'Subodhamañjari.
 Iwo manuscripts are deposited in the Central Library in B.H.U. numbered C 4255 and CIOO.
-This text, which is well work editing, is typical of a class of short tracts dealing with monistic Yoga of the type found in the Vijñānabhairava.
-Another such text is the Nirvanayogottara quoted by Yogaraja in his commentary on the Paramarthasara (p.
+This text, which is well worth editing, is typical of a class of short tracts dealing with monistic Yoga of the type found in the Vijñānabhairava.
+Another such text is the Nirvāṇayogottara quoted by Yogarāja in his commentary on the Paramarthasara (p.
 160), a manuscript of which is deposited in the Central Library in Ft. (no. C 4246).
 2. The colophon of B.H.U. manuscript no. C 4255 reads:

    मीमांसावर सिंहश्च ( स्य ) हर्षदत्तस्य सुनूनां ।